The git switch branch or git checkout branch are a git CLI that used to move the cursor from branch to another branch during the stack.

 git switch design

-Anyway, if I switched to non-existing branch, it would show you an error like below.
+However, should I switch to a non-existing branch, it will prompt an error as illustrated below.

-But if you need to switch into another non-existing branch using this command you have to use -c flag beside the command like the below.
+If you intend to switch to another non-existing branch using this command, you need to include the ‘-c’ flag along with the command, as demonstrated below.

 git switch -c [BRANCH-NAME]